Developing Standards for 3D Printing: Where are We Today? (2020 Update)

 The road to standardisation for emerging industries and technologies can be long and arduous.
 But for an industry to develop a strong market, the need for standardised processes becomes increasingly important.

-3D printing has reached this watershed moment: a recent McKinsey report forecasts that the 3D printing market could reach $100 billion by 2025.
-Clearly, as the technology continues to shift towards production, the need for standardisation within 3D printing (or additive manufacturing) is more acute than ever.
+3D printing has reached this watershed moment: 46 % of companies surveyed by EY expect to apply the technology for end-part production by 2022.
+Clearly, as the technology continues to shift towards production, the need for standardisation is more acute than ever.

 The benefits of standardisation for 3D printing

 Standardisation refers to the best practices, regulations and benchmarks that guide industries and organisations.
 For an emerging, disruptive technology like 3D printing, standards can provide a much-needed foundation to facilitate wider adoption of the technology, especially as the market continues to grow.
 The benefits for better quality assurance and process consistency is clear.

 However, the journey towards greater standardisation for additive manufacturing is not straightforward.
 The digital origins of additive manufacturing mean that there are additional factors to consider than for traditional manufacturing, from the use of data formats to guidelines for design and production processes.

 We see two core benefits of standardisation for 3D printing: